-Blockchain consensus protocols, sometimes called consensus mechanisms, are sets of rules that determine how a decentralized computer network reaches agreement on which transactions are valid and which are not.
+Blockchain consensus protocols, sometimes called blockchain consensus mechanisms, are sets of rules that determine how a decentralized computer network reaches agreement on which transactions are valid and which are not.
 This is an absolutely indispensable component of any blockchain network.

 Why Are Blockchain Consensus Protocols Important?